fernando1419/html5-css3-design4/README.md

   Accept-Ranges: bytes
   ```

-  > You can also view this site in your preferred browser by going to localhost:8080.
+  > (e) If everything went well, you should now see the site up and running by typing localhost:8080 in your browser.